FlightControl-Master/MOOSE_DOCS/Usage_Guide.md

 1. If you don't have JAVA yet, you may have to install [java](https://www.java.com/en/download) first.
 2. Download and Install [Eclipse LDT](https://eclipse.org/ldt) on your Windows 64 bit system.

-TNow you should have a working LDT on your system.
+Now you should have a working LDT on your system.
 Don't skip this step, LDT is a game-changer.
-Don't believe us ?
-Well we challenge you to test and tell us what you think !
-Once you tried coding with intellisense, you won't go back !

 # 4) Setup the **Moose_Framework project** in LDT.

 You need to configure your Eclipse LDT environment and link it with the Moose code.